-Of course, just like the UK, the cost of living in Canada varies depending on where you choose to live and cities tend to be more expensive.
+According to the latest data from Numbeo, Canada is the 25th most expensive country in the world to live in, compared with the UK as the 27th most expensive country.
+Of course, just like in the UK, the cost of living in Canada varies depending on where you choose to live and cities tend to be more expensive.

 It is not just the major cities that can be expensive.
-Desirable areas such as Kelowna, the British Columbian city in the beautiful Okanagan Valley wine region, is also often included in the top 10 most expensive places to live as the quality of life it offers makes it a very popular.
+Desirable areas such as Kelowna, the British Columbian city in the Okanagan Valley wine region, is also often included in the top 10 most expensive places to live as the quality of life it offers makes it a very popular choice.

 Also, as major cities such as Vancouver and Toronto have become pricier, more people have moved to the suburbs.
 Now those same suburbs have joined the cities as some of the most expensive places in the country.
 Burlington and Markham, outside of Toronto, are incredibly expensive, as are Burnaby and Richmond in Vancouver.

 However, if you have the freedom to choose where you want to live, there are cheaper places that offer a great quality of life in Canada.
 If you are looking for affordability and a good job market, Ottawa, Quebec City and Hamilton come out on top, followed by Edmonton and Windsor.

 When it comes to buying a house, Vancouver is by far the most expensive city in Canada, with the average property price at $1,036,000 (£647,000) largely due to the milder climate compared to other parts of the country.
 However, areas such as Ottawa and Toronto in Ontario have seen the biggest increases (15.4% and 10.2% respectively).